UAW reaches tentative labor agreement with General Motors

 The deal features a 25% wage increase across a four-and-a-half year deal with cost of living adjustments, the Associated Press reported.
 The deal mirrors a tentative agreement UAW leaders reached last week with Ford and Stellantis.

+The union's initial demands included a 36% wage hike over four years; annual cost-of-living adjustments; pension benefits for all employees; greater job security; and a faster path to full-time status for temporary workers.

+Thousands of GM employees joined the work stoppage in recent weeks, including about 5,000 in Arlington, Texas, the company's largest factory.

 GM and the other automakers responded to the strike by laying off hundreds of unionized, non-striking workers.
-GM in particular has laid off roughly 2,500 employees across Indiana, Kansas, Michigan, New York and Ohio, according to a company tally.
-It's unclear if GM will invite those employees back to work once the agreement is finalized.
+GM laid off roughly 2,500 employees across Indiana, Kansas, Michigan, New York and Ohio, according to a company tally.
+It's unclear if GM will invite those employees back to work if the new UAW contract is finalized.

+The UAW strike caused an estimated $4.2 billion in losses to the Big 3 and resulted in $488 million in lost wages for workers.
+The work stoppage also rippled and caused layoffs at auto supplier companies.

+But the dispute also led to breakthroughs, with GM earlier this month agreeing to place its electric vehicle battery plants under a national contract with the UAW.

 for more features.